pyralog/pyralog/EXAMPLES.md

 ## Conclusion

-These examples demonstrate the flexibility and power of DLog.
+These examples demonstrate the flexibility and power of Pyralog.
 For more information, see the [Architecture Documentation](ARCHITECTURE.md) and [API Documentation](https://docs.rs/dlog).